berkmancenter/classifurlr/doc/classification_api.md

 When making a request to /classify, you can override the default weight on any classifier by using the classifiers attribute.
 The classifiers attribute is an array of objects having a classifier name weight.
 The weight you provide will override the default weight of the given classifier.

-In the following example, the request to /classify is, in effect, turning off the block_page_classifier by setting its weight to 0.0.
+In the following example, the request to /classify is, in effect, turning off the BlockPageClassifier by setting its weight to 0.0.
 Even though the page is clearly a block page, the classified result is that it is available.

 ### Example